marilynyi/self-study-ml-roadmap/README.md

 - Hyperlinked public repos, if applicable, to the names
 - Contents are subject to change

->Note: All non-subscription based resources frequently go on sale e.g. $100 down to $15-30.
-Please advise if any look particularly interesting but appear to front a hefty cost.
+>Note: All non-subscription based courses frequently go on sale e.g. $100 down to $15.
+I have not purchased any at their full retail price.

 ## ️💻 **actively studying**